 The Compliance function within the Bank forms a standalone department and it is independent from the business.
 Forming part of the second line of defense, the team assists the business units in managing its Regulatory Compliance and Financial Crime Risks.
-The Chief Compliance Officer reports to the CEO directly and dotted line to the Board.
+The Chief Compliance Officer reports to the CEO directly and dotted line to the Group Head of Legal and Compliance Board.
 The function has direct access to the Chairman, Board and Executive Management, personal and information on an on-going basis.
 Regular updates are provided to the Board, who oversee compliance with legal and regulatory requirements.

 Risk management processes of the bank are audited periodically by the Group Internal Audit Department (third line of defense) which examines both the adequacy of the procedures and the bank's compliance with the procedures.
 Group Internal Audit Department comments on the results of their assessments with management, and reports its findings and recommendations to the Board Audit Committee.
+Committee, Asset Quality Committee and the Board of Directors) on a regular basis.